-Ms Murphy has lived in Queensland since 1998.
+Ms Murphy has lived in North Western Queensland for over 20 years.
 She is trained as a commercial pilot and grade 3 flying instructor and spent a number of years working as a pilot on various stations in north west Queensland and Northern Territory for cattle company’s such as Stanbroke Pastoral, NAPCO and McDonalds Pastoral Company.
 Ms Murphy also has a graduate degree in Public Sector Management.
-She has been on many community organisations since moving to Julia Creek and enjoys campdrafting in the north west.

 The Northern Australia Infrastructure Facility has agreed to provide a $450m loan to a salt and potash production facility that will create hundreds of jobs in Western Australia.